tmont/tail-stack-events/README.md

- --key key         API key to use connect to AWS --secret secret   API secret to use to connect to AWS --region region   The AWS region the stack is in (defaults to us-east-1)
+ --key key         API key to use connect to AWS --secret secret   API secret to use to connect to AWS --region region   The AWS region the stack is in (defaults to us-east-1) --assume-role     The AWS IAM role ARN to assume

  Credentials:
    By default, this script will use the default credentials you have